zaddo67/VSP2Terrain/README.md

 This script will convert data in Vegetation Studio's persistent storage into Unity Terrain vegetation.

+WARNING: Backup your project before running this script.
+It will modify your terrain.

 The utility can be found under the menu, Tools/Utility/Vegetation Studio to Terrain

 To run this tool, drag the game object with the persistent vegetation storage into the persistent storage field then click convert.